 At Fried Goldberg, our team of Georgia truck accident lawyers have secured settlements for amounts over $30 million.
-We have recovered a total of nearly $350 million for our clients in the state of Georgia alone.
+We have recovered a total of nearly $1 billion for our clients in the state of Georgia alone.

 What to Ask an Albany Truck Accident Lawyer?

 It’s a lawyer’s job to ensure that all your questions and concerns are addressed.
 You should feel free to raise any inquiries that you may have in connection with your trucking accident case.
 You can ask any variety of questions, like:

 - How long do I have to file a lawsuit?

 - Will this incident affect my work situation?